Skip to main content

 How You Respond to Good News Matters in Relationships

 "Please take a moment to consider how your partner responds when you tell him or her about something good that has happened to you.
-For example, imagine that you come home and tell your partner about receiving a promotion at work, having a great conversation with a family member, getting a raise, winning a prize, or doing well on an exam at school or a project at work.
+For example, imagine coming home and telling your partner about receiving a promotion at work, having a great conversation with a family member, getting a raise, winning a prize, or doing well on an exam at school or a project at work.
 Please consider to what extent your partner does the following things (bulleted items below) in response to your good fortune".

 1. Active-Constructive Response: